juanfel254/LogicBulb/README.md

 ### To run it:

-Open /src/index.html on any web browser of choice ;)
+https://logicbulb.netlify.app/src/ or open /src/index.html on any web browser of choice ;)